5 Healthy Alternatives to Your Favorite Potato Dishes

 Instead of roasted potatoes try: Roasted turnips

 Preheat oven to 400°F. Trim 2 pounds of turnips, and toss with a tablespoon of olive oil, and salt to taste.
 Roast for about 30 minutes, or until brown and tender.
 For added flavor, sprinkle with rosemary.
+Don’t miss these other healthy food swaps nutritionists love.

 Instead of French fries try: Baked yam fries